Should My Church Merge? 4 Questions to Help You Decide

-- Should my church merge?
-Would my individual congregation be better by joining with another church?
-Would we be stronger together?
+- Would my congregation benefit from this merger?
+Would my individual congregation be better, healthier or stronger by joining with this church?

 - Could we accomplish more together than we could separately?
 Would we find more ministry synergy, created by the two churches joining with common vision and purpose?

 - Would our community be better served by us working together?
 By joining forces, can we make a bigger impact in our surrounding community, and not just for our individual congregations?

 - Could the Kingdom of God be further extended by us joining together?
 Would uniting help us make more and better disciples of Jesus?

 Learn what church mergers are and how they can be used for the good of the Kingdom.

 If you can answer "yes" to one or all of these, then it's a good indication that you ought to seriously consider the merger.
 In partnership with Leadership Network and Barna, we surveyed churches that had gone through a merger in the past 20 years.
 We documented those findings in the book, Better Together.
 Here are a few additional considerations and lessons we’ve learned: